On the Multi-Robber Damage Number: Can one cop protect three vertices?

-Once Stage~3 starts the robbers $R_1$ and $R_2$ will clearly be able to meet each other on $C$ after changing the orientation of their rotational movement.
-If after that they are both halted, at most three vertices on $C$ can remain undamaged.
-Note that from that point on, if the cop wants to prevent $C$ from being damaged to the last vertex he must remain tied up within distance one from at least one of those three vertices to the end of the $\textsc{cycle-attack}$.
+Once Stage~3 starts the robbers $R_1$ and $R_2$ will clearly be able to meet each other on $\tilde C$ after changing the orientation of their rotational movement.
+If after that they are both halted, at most three vertices on $\tilde C$ can remain undamaged.
+Note that from that point on, if the cop wishes to protect at least one of the three remaining undamaged vertices of $\tilde C$, the cop must remain tied up within distance one from at least one of those three vertices to the end of the $\textsc{cycle-attack}$.

-During Stage~4, as long as the cop remains at distance at most one to at least one undamaged vertex of $C$ he will not being able to enter the neighborhood of $v_1$.
+During Stage~4, as long as the cop remains at distance at most one to at least one undamaged vertex of $\tilde C$ he will not be able to enter the neighborhood of $v_1$ (assuming w.l.o.g.~that $v_1$ was chosen in Stage~4).
 Hence, the robber $R_3$ will be able to repeatedly find an unobstructed route to $v_1$, before starting the traverse for each of the paths $P_i$.

 Clearly, the duration of each of the stages is limited and thus the $\textsc{cycle-attack}$ must conclude. \end{proof}